micro-ROS/micro-ROS.github.io/_docs/tutorials/basic/micro_ros_build/index.md

 In the last step, the micro-controller will establish a connection to the agent and you can inspect the topics and other data then.
 Right now, we only do that at startup.
 In the future, Micro-ROS will also handle connection establishment during runtime.

-Now we'll explain these step in more details.
+Now we'll explain these steps in more details.

 ### Install `micro-ros-build`